-During the nine-month period ended April 30, 2004, the Company received proceeds of \$48,869 from the exercise of stock options on 2,571,149 shares of its common stock.
-During the nine-month period ended April 30, 2004, the Company declared three dividends of \$0.11 per common share each that were paid on November 10, 2003, February 9, 2004 and May 10, 2004.
+During the six-month period ended January 30, 2004, the Company received proceeds of \$43,768 from the exercise of stock options on 2,313,880 shares of its common stock.
+These stock option exercises created the additional paid-in capital of \$25,450 on the Company's January 30, 2004 condensed consolidated balance sheet, since the Company did not have enough offsetting share repurchases to reduce this balance to zero as at August 1, 2003.
+During the six-month period ended January 30, 2004, the Company declared two dividends of \$0.11 per common share each that were paid on November 10, 2003 and February 9, 2004.

-The Company's internally generated cash and cash generated by option exercises, along with cash at August 1, 2003, the Company's availability under its revolving credit facility and its real estate operating lease arrangements, were sufficient to finance all of its growth, share repurchase, dividend payment and working capital needs in the first nine months of 2004.
+The Company's internally generated cash and cash generated by option exercises, along with cash at August 1, 2003, the Company's availability under its revolving credit facility and its real estate operating lease arrangements, were sufficient to finance all of its growth and working capital needs in the first six months of 2004.

 The Company estimates that its capital expenditures for 2004 will be approximately \$140,000 to \$145,000, most of which will be related to the construction of new Cracker Barrel and Logan's units.
 The Company, through internally generated cash and available borrowing capacity, expects to be able to meet its capital needs for the foreseeable future.
-The Company expects to open 24 new Cracker Barrel units, 20 of which already have opened, plus one replacement unit opened in the first quarter, in 2004.
-The Company also has opened 11 new company-operated Logan's units in 2004.
+The Company expects to open 24 new Cracker Barrel units, 12 of which already have opened, plus one replacement unit opened in the first quarter, in 2004.
+The Company expects to open 11 new company-operated Logan's units, eight of which have already opened, in 2004.